-Question: I have a question that I hope you can help me work through.
+QUESTION: I have a question that I hope you can help me work through.
 I have a demanding and manipulating mother.
-We have a complicated relationship to say the least.
-She visits me constantly under the auspices of helping me.
-Once she arrives she drains me emotionally as well as financially (I do give her money on a regular basis even though she just spends it irresponsibly).
+We have a complicated relationship, to say the least.
+She visits me constantly, under the auspices of helping me.
+Once she arrives, she drains me emotionally as well as financially (I do give her money on a regular basis, even though she just spends it irresponsibly).
 She demands constant attention and care.
-I have been in this pattern with her since I was a child: I was made to be the parent and she the child.
-I was made to feel responsible for her wellbeing and things have not changed many decades on.
+I have been in this pattern with her since I was a child: I was made to be the parent and her, the child.
+I was made to feel responsible for her well-being, and things have not changed many decades on.

 I’m having trouble masking my anger and lack of empathy.
 At the same time, I see spikes in my own patterns of insecurity that she fuels when I am with her.
 This runs the gamut from my appearance/comparing myself with other women as well as obsessiveness.
 I’m wondering what your thoughts are on this behavior on my end.
 What’s the best way for me to cope with this?
 Am I being a selfish narcissist for not emotionally taking care of my mother?

 ANSWER: Dealing with parental patterns is one of the most difficult things.
 They are so loaded with unconscious emotions and needs.
 We all crave love from our parents on some level.
 This is true no matter how old we are or how incapable they might be of giving it.
 One has to make room for this deep yearning, no matter how much one comprehends intellectually.

 There is no other way for you but to have an emotional divorce.
 In order for you to go forward in your life, you will have no other option.
 I know it feels like an impossible task, but you have to start somewhere.
 The tables were turned on you as a young child: you were “made to be the parent and her, the child”.
 Now it is your duty to mother your own self and leave her to tend to herself.
 She will fight you tooth and nail, but you have no choice but to put yourself first.